AidaPaul/graph_microservice/README.md

 1. Get vagrant
 2. `vagrant up`
 3. `vagrant ssh -c 'behave /opt/graph_microservice/features'
-4. If any of the tests failed, most likely celery refused to boot up (god knows why) In that case just drop down to SSH and launch `screen -d -m celery -A service worker --loglevel=info --concurrency=10`
+4. If any of the tests failed or take longer than 1 minute to complete then most likely celery refused to boot up (god knows why)
+In that case just drop down to SSH and launch `screen -d -m celery -A service worker --loglevel=info --concurrency=10`
 5. Enjoy, if your network is configured correctly you will be able to access the webservice at 127.0.0.1:9090 or VM_IP:9191